sgarciac/atproto-auth-vue-starter/README.md

 1. Run `npm run deploy`.
 This will create the [cloudflare worker](https://workers.cloudflare.com/), deploy your code and it will give you the project url
 2. You still need to set a `SECRET` and a `PRIVATE_KEY` secret variables in the workers project!
-You can generate random ones using the provided generator: `node node generate-secrets.js` and set them in your worker either via the cloudflare dashboard, or using wrangler.
+You can generate random ones using the provided generator: `node generate-secrets.js` and set them in your worker either via the cloudflare dashboard, or using wrangler.
 To use wrangler, inside your project, create a file with the generated `SECRET` and `PRIVATE_JWT`, such as:

 ```
 SECRET=Uc81EC8F3ZH6adV-j94ljsw2lDIfboQ0qkIGUBx-kW8